tldr-pages/tldr/pages/common/youtube-dl.md

 `youtube-dl {{https://www.youtube.com/watch?v=oHg5SJYRHA0}}`

-- Download the audio from a video as an MP3:
+- Download the audio from a video and convert it to an MP3:

 `youtube-dl -x --audio-format {{mp3}} {{url}}`